QChASM/AaronTools-docs/source/tutorials/example_bash.rst

 .. literalinclude:: bash/gather_scan
    :language: bash

-Note that :code:`makeInput.py` is not currently able to make SAPT input files, so if we wanted to run SAPT on these dimers we would need to use the AaronTools Python API to make and run these types of computations.
+Note that :code:`makeInput.py` is not currently able to make SAPT input files, so if we wanted to run SAPT on these dimers we would need to use the AaronTools Python API to make input files for these types of computations.